g-hurst/Internet-Video-Delivery/directions/README.md

 The configuration file is to be extracted and read using the configparser library.
 See the link below for more information.
 Using pip, can be installed with the command `pip3 install --user configparser`.
 This command is provided in the starter code makefile and can be run with `make configparser`.

 https://docs.python.org/3/library/configparser.html

+## Grading:
+The project has open-ended components.
+Getting a decent grade will require implementing (i) both the RobustMPC and BBA-2 algorithms; (ii) an interesting approach of your own; and (iii) reporting results  clearly and in a well thought out manner, presenting good quality graphs, and clearly interpreting results, However, the very best grades will be obtained by students that explore particularly new and interesting approaches, and show creativity, effort and initiative in the design and implementation of the open-ended components.